 Step 2: Schedule the defense of your thesis or dissertation well in advance of the submission deadline in order to submit your final document to the Graduate School.
 (Doctoral students must announce their dissertation defense online two weeks prior to their defense.

 Step 3: Defend your thesis or dissertation.
 Have your committee sign the title page of the thesis or dissertation and your Final Defense Report.
+(Doctoral students: your committee must review your iThenticate similarity report before signing this form.)

 Step 4: Make any edits to your document as required by your committee.
 Also, complete any formatting changes to your thesis or dissertation as discussed in your formatting meeting.